bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

 **logdata:attributes:<propertyname>:<devicename>**

 A key is created for every property name, for every device name.
-The datastring for each log is a JSON string of an attribute object for the given property and device.
+The datastring for each log is a JSON string of an attribute dictionary for the given property and device.

 **logdata:messages**

 Each datastring is a JSON string of the list [timestamp, message] for messages received without a specified device.
-Therefore each log will be of the format "Timestamp [timestamp, message]" where the first Timestamp is the time at which the message is received, and the message timestamp is that given within the indi protocol.
+The message timestamp is that given within the indi protocol.

 **logdata:devicemessages:<devicename>**